empirical-org/Empirical-Core/README.md

 3. Clone the Empirical Core project.
 Navigate to whatever directory you'd like Empirical Core to live in, and then use `git clone https://github.com/empirical-org/Empirical-Core.git`.
 From here on in, all the commands you have to type should be in the new Empirical Core directory you just downloaded, so you should probably `cd Empirical-Core`.

-4. Switch to the `easy_install` branch with `git checkout easy_install`.

-5. Install bundler with `gem install bundler`
+4. Install bundler with `gem install bundler`

-6. Install the bundle with `bundle install`.
+5. Install the bundle with `bundle install`.

-7. Set up your database with `bundle exec rake db:setup`.
+6. Set up your database with `bundle exec rake db:setup`.

-8. Run the server with `bundle exec rails s`.
+7. Run the server with `bundle exec rails s`.

 Now open your browser and navigate to localhost:3000 and you should see Empirical-Core pull up properly!
 When you're done with the server, use Ctrl-C to break it and return to your commandline.